sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 It's also a cultural thing

+- Humility
+  - Willingness to learn and improve
+- Inclusiveness
+- Trust

 Note:

 - Humility, being humble
   - "I don't know everything.
-And it's okay because I want to learn."
+And it's okay because I want to learn and improve."
   - "You may have a better answer than me even though I don't know you."
 - Inclusiveness and accessibility
   - No discrimination